awhit012/FEWD-52/Week_01_Basics/Assignment/README.md

 - Link both pages together using `a` tag
 - Use a unique `title` and a single unique `h1` tag
 - Show images using `img` tags including unique `alt` attributes
-- Use an external CSS stylesheet to style your pages
-- Select at least 5 elements on the page and apply at least 5 different css properties (`font-size`, `color`, `font-family`, `background`, `text-decoration`) to these elements
 - Use at least 6 different HTML tags (`h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `ul`, `ol`, `a`, `img`) on your pages
-- Follow naming conventions, maintain consistency across your .html and .css files
 - Indent nested elements to increase your code's readability

 #### Bonus

-- Experiment by adding additional HTML tags and CSS properties we did not cover in class - explore!
+- Experiment by adding additional HTML tags or add some CSS if you are feeling bold!

 <br>